10: Biohydrogen - Hydrogenases

 \end{equation}

-Cars are already available that run on H2 considered a zero-emission fuel.
-These fully electric cars use fuel cells powered by the oxidation of H2 to produce electrical energy.
+H2-powered cars, considered a zero-emission fuel, are already available.
+These fully electric cars use fuel cells that oxidize H2 to generate electrical energy.

 Figure \(\PageIndex{1}\): https://afdc.energy.gov/vehicles/how...tric-cars-work

-Given the scale needed, most H2 is presently derived from the steam reformation of natural gas and the electrolysis of water.
+Given the scale required, most H2 is produced by steam reforming of natural gas and water electrolysis.
 From a biochemical perspective, cells have evolved to make H2 and use H2 as an energy source.
-It's unlikely that direct microbial production of H2 would meet society's energy needs.
+Direct microbial production of H2 is unlikely to meet society's energy needs.
 The 2023 International Energy Agency (IEA) report, "Hydrogen patents for a clean energy future", doesn't mention direct microbial production.
 However, much can be learned by studying how hydrogenases (H2ases, Hyd), enzymes that make or use H2, work.
 (Don't confuse hydrogenases with dehydrogenases that directly use NAD+/NADH and FAD/FADH2) for redox reactions.
-Transition metal active site mimetics can be made as potential catalysts for more industrial-level production of H2.
+Transition-metal active-site mimetics can serve as potential catalysts for more industrial-scale production of H2.

-Although the reversible formation of H2 involves the most elemental particles in chemistry, H+ and e-, the biological reactions that produce and consume H2 are complex.
+Although the reversible formation of H2 involves the most elemental particles in chemistry, protons (H+) and electrons (e-), the biological reactions that produce and consume H2 are complex.
 Before we proceed, let's see how these reactions are similar to other biochemical reactions and pathways we have already discussed.

 Use of H2 as a source of electrons for reduction reactions.

 Each hydrogen in H2 has an oxidation number of 0.
-Each hydrogen can be oxidized to H+ (oxidation number +1) with the 2 electrons passed on to a substrate/cofactor or a sequential series of substrates with higher and higher standard reduction potentials (better oxidizing agents), leading to the formation of reduced products.
+Each can be oxidized to H+ (oxidation number +1) with the 2 electrons transferred to a substrate/cofactor or a series of sequential substrates with higher and higher standard reduction potentials (better oxidizing agents), forming reduced products.

 H2 + (substrate)OX → 2H+ + (product)RED

-This general reaction is analogous to the mitochondrial electron transport chain, in which electrons are passed from a source (NADH) to oxidized forms of acceptors.
+This general reaction is analogous to the mitochondrial electron transport chain, in which electrons are passed from a source (NADH) to oxidized acceptor molecules.
 The general reaction below shows each redox pair in the electron transport chain.

 NADH/NAD+ → FAD/FADH2 → UQ/UQH2 → Cyto COX/Cyto CRED → O2/H2O

-Some organisms have evolved to produce energy by the oxidation of H2.
-This is analogous to photosynthetic organisms obtaining energy through the oxidation of water.
-In photosystem II, oxygen in H2O (oxidation number -2) gets oxidized by the oxygen-evolving complex to produce O2 (oxidation number 0).
+Some organisms have evolved to produce energy by oxidizing H2, which is analogous to the photosynthetic oxidation of water.
+In photosystem II, the oxygen-evolving complex oxidizes oxygen in H2O (oxidation number -2) as it forms O2 (oxidation number 0).
 Some redox pairs, starting with H2O/O2, are shown below for photosystem II.

 H2O/O2 → P680/P680* → (Plastoquione)OX/(Plastoquione)RED

-The first reaction is endergonic and requires as an energy source photons.
+The first reaction is endergonic and requires photons as an energy source.

 Use of H+ as a sink for electrons for oxidation reactions that produce H2.

 H+ has an oxidation number of +1.
-Hence it can be reduced to H2 (oxidation number of 0) as it gains electrons from substrates/cofactors, which get oxidized.
+Hence, it can be reduced to H2 (oxidation number 0) as it gains electrons from substrates/cofactors that are oxidized.
 This general reaction is shown below.

 2H+ + (substrate/cofactor)RED → H2 + (substrate/cofactor)OX

-Many microorganisms can produce H2 through variants of photosynthesis or through fermentation, both of which provide the two electrons needed.
-E. Coi has four hydrogenases (Hyd 1, 2, 3, and 4).
+Many microorganisms can produce H2 through variants of photosynthesis or fermentation, both of which provide the two electrons needed.
+E. coli has four hydrogenases (Hyd 1, 2, 3, and 4).
 It forms H2 through two reactions catalyzed by:

 - formate (HCO2-) dehydrogenase (FDH): 2HCO2- ⇌ 2CO2 + 2H+ + 2e-